 This degree is designed for early childhood and elementary teachers who wish to acquire greater expertise in developing the literacy proficiencies of children.

 The degree provides teachers with extended research-based knowledge in the areas of literacy development and processes, diagnosis and remediation of literacy difficulties, teaching linguistically and culturally diverse learners, and teaching language arts, as well as disciplinary literacy, Response to Intervention, schoolwide assessment, and literacy/instructional coaching.

-The 30-credit hour degree can be completed in as little as a year on the Main Campus (summer, fall, spring) or at the Buffalo Center (fall, spring, summer).
-Buffalo Center candidates start the program in the fall (with occasional exceptions), while Main Campus candidates may start the literacy program in the summer, fall or spring terms.
+The 30-credit hour degree can be completed in as little as a year on SBU's Olean campus (summer, fall, spring).
+Candidates may start the literacy program in the summer (most common), fall or spring terms.
 Candidates may matriculate full-time or part-time.

 SBU's Dean's Scholarship can reduce tuition costs by 20% - making SBU an exceptional value among western NY colleges and universities.

 The MSED in Childhood Literacy meets the criteria for, and may be used in partial fulfillment of, the requirements for initial and professional certification in Literacy (Birth-Grade 6) in the state of New York.

 The only candidates recommended for Literacy Teacher Birth-Grade 6 certification in New York by the School of Education are those who have completed the master's degree in its entirety.